Leonid Markelov: Presidency

 Markelov was elected in December 2000 in one of the most contentious elections that occurred in the period between 1991 and 2005 when leaders of Russian administrative divisions were directly elected.
 In the first round, Markelov came slightly ahead of incumbent Vyacheslav Kislitsyn with Markelov receiving 29% and Kislitsyn receiving 25% in a field of several other candidates.
 In the runoff two weeks later, Markelov was elected with 59% of the vote.
 In 1996, Markelov had been defeated by Kislitsyn, receiving 38% of the vote.
 Markelov was elected to a second 4-year term in 2004, receiving 56% of the vote.

-April 6, 2017 Russian President Vladimir Putin dismissed him as the head of Mari El, upon Markelov's request.
+On 6 April 2017, Russian President Vladimir Putin dismissed him as the head of Mari El upon Markelov's request.

 Criminal case

-A week later after his resign Markelov was arrested by the SKR on suspicion of taking a bribe in the amount of ₽235 million.
+A week later after his resignation Markelov was arrested by the SKR on suspicion of taking a bribe in the amount of ₽235 million.
 In January 2019, the Prosecutor General's Office approved the indictment.
 According to this document, Markelov achieved the allocation of ₽5 billion of state support for the Akashevskaya poultry farm, and he received promissory notes for 234 million from its owner as a "gratitude".
-In late November 2019, the Nizhny Novgorod District Court confiscated Markelov's property for 2.2 billion rubles as acquired with undeclared income (including a shopping mall, 16 cars and gold bars.
+In late November 2019, the Nizhny Novgorod District Court confiscated Markelov's property for 2.2 billion rubles as acquired with undeclared income (including a shopping mall, 16 cars and gold bars).

 On 24 February 2021, the court sentenced Markelov to 13 years in a strict regime colony and a fine of about ₽235 million.
 In addition, the court decided to deprive Markelov of all state awards and banned him from holding political positions for three years.

 Controversies

-Markelov is a controversial figure both in Russia and the Finnic community.
+Markelov is a controversial figure both in Russia and the Finno-Ugric community.
 He has been criticized by Western media for repressing the indigenous ethnicities of Mari El, and his disregard for human rights and his administration's inability to deal with the economic decay in Mari El.